 Email is a key B2B strategy, and personalized email is one of the best engagement tools in your arsenal.
-Not only is personalization expected, with 70 percent of B2B purchasers anticipating at least some form of personalized communication, it’s also extremely effective.
+Not only is personalization expected—with 70 percent of B2B purchasers anticipating at least some form of personalized communication—it’s also extremely effective.

-We’ve written before about how to increase email engagement when you’re targeting HCPs, using Calls to Action to improve email conversion rates, and using dynamic content to personalize your emails beyond the usual, “Hi, Dr. Jones!”
+We’ve written before about how to increase email engagement when you’re targeting HCPs, utilizing Calls to Action to improve email conversion rates, and dynamic content to personalize your emails beyond the usual, “Hi, Dr. Jones!”

-- Use A/B testing to figure out what subject lines, calls to action, and send times work best
+- Use A/B testing to figure out what subject lines, calls to action, and send times work best.

-- Storytelling is powerful: use testimonials and personal examples of how your products/services work best for clients—and how they can work for prospects
+- Storytelling is powerful: Use testimonials and personal examples of how your products/services work best for clients—and how they can work for prospects.

-- Put calls to action above the fold and at the bottom
+- Put calls to action above the fold and at the bottom.

-- Segment your lists to guarantee you’re sending the right content to the right recipients
+- Segment your lists to guarantee you’re sending the right content to the right recipients.

 Want to learn even more about crafting the strongest emails for your marketing campaigns?
-Download our free Email Guidelines and Best Practice Suggestions Ebook.
+Download our free “Email Guidelines and Best Practice Suggestions Ebook.”

 As with email, you should use A/B testing to optimize post times and copy messaging.
 Further, and perhaps most importantly when it comes to social media, in order to increase engagement with your own content, you must engage with others!
 Respond to LinkedIn posts; engage with prospects and customers on Twitter; post relevant content from other creators and tag them, letting them know you’re engaging with them.

-Account-based marketing is a strategy that identifies a narrow list of desired, typically high-value prospects and tailors a campaign specifically to each one.
+Account-based marketing is a strategy that identifies a narrow list of desired, typically high-value prospects, and tailors a campaign specifically to each one.
 This personalization strategy not only has a higher ROI, but it naturally fits into other HCP-friendly engagement strategies.